Sep9

 Extended Sermons

-“Teaches faith in Christ is not something we can credit ourselves on or how we got there, but is a divine revelation of God.” ⇒ No one comes to Christ on their own, you don’t get there in a vacuum.
+“Teaches faith in Jesus is a gift of God’s Grace and not something we can credit ourselves on or how we got there” ⇒ No one comes to Jesus on their own, you don’t get there in a vacuum.
 You didn’t wakeup one day and decide, I think I’ll become a Christian today.
-You may have been encouraged towards it.
-People may have told you about it.
-Your family, parents, aunt, uncle.
-Your church Pastor, Sunday school teacher, faith leader, ethics professor, You may have heard it through social multimedia; through Twitter, Myspace, YouTube, a Billy Graham crusade.
-Believing in Christ didn’t come because you were smart enough and reached that conclusion on your own.
-No one can ever say “Well I wised up and gave my life to Jesus”.
-Believing in Christ doesn’t come because you did a lot of studying, or you worked really hard at it.
-It’s not something you can figure out with a mathematical equation.
-It’s not an intellectual or academic exercise.
-It’s a divine revelation that God works on a personas heart.
-Faith is totally and completely a gift from God.- (John 14:6, Eph.
+Believing in Jesus didn’t come because you were smart enough and reached that conclusion on your own.
+No one can ever say “Well I wised up and gave my life to Jesus.
+It doesn’t come because you did a lot of studying, or you worked really hard at it.
+Your not Saved by your good intentions, good efforts, and good works.
+Saving faith is a divine revelation of the Sovereign Grace of God who reveals to the sinners heart & mind the truth about His Son Jesus Christ.- (Matt.
+11:25, John 14:6, 17:3, Eph.
 2:8-9) That’s why it’s impossible to talk people into getting Saved.
 You can share the Gospel and plant the Word.
 You can pray for God’s Spirit to move in opening their eyes and softening their hearts.
 But only God can Save them.
 (It’s been said; God’s work is to Save, our work is to deliver the message.)

 “Warns against pointing a condemning fingers at others.
 (Apart from divine grace that’s where we would be as well.)” ⇒ Sometimes we get frustrated and wonder why people don’t believe in Christ.
 Despite all the evidence, despite all the prayers, despite all the times you’ve reached d out to them with the Gospel.
 Yet they fail to believe in Jesus.
 The answer is God must reveal it to them and open their eyes.
 Just as He opened our eyes.
 If a person does not see, we are not to despise them or to argue with them, but we are to keep praying for them.
 If a man is blind, you don’t curse his blindness.
 You pray for God to open his eyes.